VEB BÄRENSIEGEL [DE]

 VEB Bärensiegel Berlin was founded under the official name VEB Großberliner Getränkeindustrie on the 1st of March, 1949.
 The main headquarters were situated inside the former Research and Training Institute for Distillation in Berlin-Lichtenberg.
 On August 1950, the VEB was renamed into VEB Bärensiegel, and this date was then chosen as the official founding date.

-During the duration of the DDR – the VEB Bärensiegel was one of the 2 largest spirit producers in East Germany, also partially due to the fact that it merged with other distileries.
+During the duration of the GDR – the VEB Bärensiegel was one of the 2 largest spirit producers in East Germany, also partially due to the fact that it merged with other distileries.
 Later on the VEB merged into the Kombinat (Combination of various enterprises) Spirituosen, Wein und Sekt (Spirits, Wine, and Sparkling Wines).
 At its peak in 1989, the VEB employed over 400 workers and produced 26 million bottles of alcohol.

 After the German reunification, the VEB was put under control of the infamous Treuhandanstalt and converted into a limited company which ran under the name Berlin BärenSiegel GmbH.
 The Treuhandanstalt sold off the company in 1994 to the Wine Company Franz Wilhelm Langguth Erben which proceeded to split up the company into different sections.